hypersoft/pointer-stack/README.md

 You should consult this
 [Wikipedia Article](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29) for
-a more informative approach than asking us to explain it for you.
+a more informative approach than asking us to explain it to you.

 ><hr>